-Phishing mails, we all know them.
-The mails that seem legit, but there is something phishy going on.
-The goal of a phishing mails is to steal information from you, such as login credentials.
+Phishing emails, we all know them.
+The emails that seem legit, but there is something phishy going on.
+The goal of phishing emails is to steal information from you, such as login credentials.
 The phisher can use these to log into your accounts to steal money, for example.
-Some of you may have seen those phishing mails but where vigilant enough to not click on them.
-However, there are tons of people who fall victim to those well-crafted phishing mails and click on the link.
+Some of you may have seen those phishing emails but were vigilant enough to not click on them.
+However, there are tons of people who fall victim to those well-crafted phishing emails and click on the link.
 In addition, some of them fill in their credentials on the phishing website and give the attacker valuable information.
 Today, I’ll show how such a phishing site works and what tricks they use to deceive you.

 I picked a phishing site that has a personal touch.
 A Runescape phishing website.
-For the people unfamiliar with Runescape, it is an massive multiplayer online roleplaying game (MMORPG) which you can play in a browser.
-It released in 2001 and became really popular.
-In Runescape you can make money by farming resources and trading them for more valuable items or currency.
-The first time I was scammed online, was when playing Runescape, when a player tricked me in trading a valuable item for very little currency.
+For people unfamiliar with Runescape, it is a massive multiplayer online roleplaying game (MMORPG) that you can play in a browser.
+It was released in 2001 and became popular.
+In Runescape, you can make money by farming resources and trading them for more valuable items or currency.
+The first time I was scammed online, was when playing Runescape when a player tricked me into trading a valuable item for very little currency.
 It was a sad day, but I learned a valuable life lesson, when something looks too good to be true, it probably is.

-Another way people have wanted to make in-game Runescape money was by hacking other players’ account.
-For example, by luring them to a fake Runescape website with freebies, where they need to login by using their credentials.
+Another way people have wanted to make in-game Runescape money was by hacking other players’ accounts.
+For example, by luring them to a fake Runescape website with freebies, where they need to log in by using their credentials.
 Such as the website we’ll be looking at in this article.

 Luckily, modern browsers such as Firefox highlight the domain name of the link you are visiting.
 This makes it easier for you to verify if the website you are visiting, is the website you were intending to visit.
 You can glance over the browser bar to quickly learn if the website you are visiting is not a scam.